 - Wash the tires using mild soap and water once in a while.

-- Keep tires inflated to the recommended maximum cold pressure level
+- Keep tires inflated to the proper tire pressure level

 - Keep tires from sunlight exposure; use a cover when the vehicle is not in use.